 We will call,

-• Parent class or superclass: The class from which it inherits
+- Parent class or superclass: The class that is inherited from

-For example, if we have a class Animal as the parent class, we could have child classes like Dog, Cat, Bird, Cow, etc.
+For example, if we have a parent class Animal, we could have child classes like Dog, Cat, Bird, Cow, etc.

-In addition to copying the methods from the parent class, the child class can add new attributes or methods, or even override those it inherits (otherwise inheritance wouldn’t be very interesting).
+In addition to copying the parent class’s methods, the child class can add new attributes or methods, or even override the inherited ones (otherwise inheritance wouldn’t be very interesting).

 In this way, a child class can extend and specialize the behavior of the parent class.
 It copies part of the behavior but adds “its own details” and customizations.

-The most common way to identify that we have a case of HERITAGE between classes is to detect that they share common code and we want to avoid copying it.
+The most common way to identify a case of INHERITANCE between classes is to detect that they share common code and we want to avoid copying it.

-For example, let’s imagine we are working on a school management system.
-We have a class Person
+For example, imagine we are working on a school management system.
+We have a Person class.

 class Person